 Storing and freezing flourless chickpea blondies

-- To store: Blondies can keep at room temperature in a sealed container for up to 3 days.
+- To store: Blondies can keep at room temperature in an airtight container for up to 3 days.
 If you’d like them to keep longer, store them in the refrigerator for up to 2 weeks.

 - To freeze: Place leftovers in a ziplock bag and store them in the freezer for up to 6 months.